Shattering the Deficit Narrative: Supporting Student Success at UC Merced

 At the beginning of every semester, the Division of Student Affairs at UC Merced hosts the divisional colloquium with the intent of gathering to participate actively in a discussion on a central topic that supports our shared mission to advance the university’s commitment to Student Success by providing support, guidance, and resources that equip students with the tools to successfully accomplish their academic, career, and personal goals.

 The word “colloquium” is derived from the Latin meaning “to talk together.”
 The word conveys a conversation that is both structured and informal, a meeting of minds that is both serious and spirited.
-This Spring’s Division of Student Affairs Colloquium will focus on social justice, inclusion, and equity and our shared responsibility to create a division that supports and celebrates these tenants of higher education.
+This Fall’s Division of Student Affairs Colloquium will continue to expand on our divisional knowledge and understanding of asset-based language and will feature Dr. Laura Rendón as the keynote speaker.

 Past Colloquium Documents: